KDIS-DSPPM/r-fundamentals/software_setup.md

 ## Testing your installation

-If you have trouble with installation, please come to the [Installfest](A_Syllabus.md#curriculum-outline--schedule).
+If you have trouble with installation, please leave a message in the #software-installation channel of the Slack workspace.
+The TA will consult with you.

 Open a command line window ('terminal' or, on windows, 'git bash'), and enter the following commands (without the $ sign):